 Date: 15th of November

-Location: you can register for the event here
+Location: online – you can register here (individual event page) or here (event series page)

 The aim of this event is to open up a meaningful and progressive dialogue around race, identity and authenticity.
 The plenary talk will be delivered by Desiree Reynolds, a journalist, poet and writer who was brought up in Clapham but now lives in Sheffield.
 Her talk will touch upon internal landscapes, identity, culture and the white male gaze, all themes that are explored in her brilliant writing.
 Debating the complexity of representation and authority, Desiree will lead an event that is designed to question the status quo and encourage discussion.
 It will be a truly thought-provoking session, and will also include a Q and A.